 The most important thing you need to remember is that you shouldn’t speak for less than 1 minute.
 In order to speak 1-2 minutes confidently, you must practice at home regularly.
 Use the timer on your phone, or a watch, to make sure you know how it feels to speak for that length of time.
 Pace yourself.
 Talk slowly and don’t panic.
 Nervous people tend to talk very quickly and you could easily find yourself running out of things to say in just 30 seconds!
 If that happens, you will repeat yourself and hesitate, and your score will be very low.

 My best friend is a guy called Rich.
 We met in 2003 on our first day of university, during Freshers’ Week.
 I can hardly believe that it was fifteen years ago!
 We were both seventeen at the time and we met in the halls of residence, which is where we stayed during that first year.
 He was an art student and I was studying literature.
 We got along well from the very first moment.
 I remember him wearing a Guns n Roses t-shirt, and they were my favourite band at the time.
 We lived together for two years and have stayed best friends ever since.
 Rich is a very generous and creative person.
-He plays in a band and paints.
+He plays in a band and he loves to paint and do other artistic things.
 A few years ago he got married and now he has a child.
 He’s changed a lot since we were students, but in many ways he has stayed the same.
 I liked him back then because he was such a nice guy, and the same is true now.
 Everyone who knows him thinks he is patient and open-minded, so he’s very easy to get along with.

 Reading this took me about 01:20 minutes, which is perfect.
 However, if I’d been nervous and read too quickly, it would have gone under 1 minute, so please be careful of this.